praydog/uevr-docs/src/plugins/lua.md

-# UnrealVR: Lua API
+# UEVR: Lua API

-UnrealVR provides a Lua API that can be used to create plugins.
+UEVR provides a Lua API that can be used to create plugins.
 This API is a wrapper around the C++ API, and is intended to be used by plugins written in Lua.

 It is intended to be used within UE4SS, but can technically be used in any Lua environment.